Tanishqua-Simform/django/readme.md

 P.S. - Yesterday, I helped one of the co-trainee with a bug they faced in Throttling as well as one other trainee with some issue in their URL Routing and Migrations.

 So that's it for today, see you tomorrow.
 Bye!

+##### Dt.
+18 Apr, 2025.

+Today, I have created testcases for views with 71% coverage and 87% coverage overall.
+Later I added Scanner functionality to mark attendance at canteen.

+Along with that, I created a signal to delete cache if menu is changed by chef.

+I found this article helpdul - [DRF TestCase Coverage](https://stackoverflow.com/questions/22726449/django-test-coverage-vs-code-coverage#:~:text=Now%20running%20'coverage%20run%20manage,lines%20that%20aren't%20covered.)

+With this I have completed all the functionalities for my Project.
+I will do some cleaning on monday.

+So that's it for today, see you on monday.
+Bye!